snufa/guide-to-running-snufa/approval-voting.md

 The aim of this notebook is to show some code for generating a Qualtrics voting form for a workshop, as we used in [SNUFA 2022](https://snufa.net/2022).

+## Code

+You can use [](./code/generate_survey.ipynb) to generate a nice HTML representation of the code and the survey file to import into Qualtrics.

 ## Step 1: Collect abstracts

 We used [Office Forms](https://forms.office.com) but Google forms or any other system would work as well.
 We collected author names, emails, abstract text and whether or not you wanted to be considered for poster or talk.
+For our precise list of questions, see @submissions.
+If you change the questions, you'll need to tweak the code below slightly.

 From this we get an Excel file that can be converted to a CSV.
+Make sure to use the option to save as CSV-UTF8 since you'll probably have accents in some names.

 ## Step 2: Generate Qualtrics survey